“Not all those who wander are lost.” – J.R.R. Tolkien

-Before moving to Colorado, Ashlie served as the Health Care Innovation Program Director in the Massachusetts Executive Office of Health and Human Services.
-In this role, she oversaw the implementation of the Massachusetts SIM program, which centers around Medicaid payment reform with multi-payer alignment, behavioral health integration in primary care practices, and clinical-community connections to support population health.
-Ashlie also led cross-agency strategic planning efforts for the Massachusetts Health Information Highway, the state’s health information exchange, to improve communication between providers as they adopt payment reform and care delivery transformation programs.
+Before moving to Colorado, Ashlie oversaw the implementation of the Massachusetts State Innovation Model at the MA Executive Office of Health and Human Services.
+The effort included Medicaid payment reform with multi-payer alignment, behavioral health integration in primary care practices, and electronic clinical-community linkages to support population health.
+Ashlie also led cross-agency strategic planning efforts for the Massachusetts Health Information Highway, the state’s health information exchange.

-Ashlie holds two degrees in mechanical engineering: a master’s degree from the Georgia Institute of Technology and a Bachelor of Science degree from the Massachusetts Institute of Technology.
-In her spare time, she volunteers as a mentor for FIRST Robotics Competition and as a big sister for Big Brothers Big Sisters.
+Ashlie holds two degrees in mechanical engineering: a master’s degree from the Georgia Institute of Technology and a bachelor’s degree from the Massachusetts Institute of Technology.